twl8n/ead_fedora/readme.txt

 The conversion (crosswalk) code is in ead_fc.rb methods collection_parse() and container_parse().
-You should be able to read the input, look at the conversion code, look at the *.erb templates, look at the output and be able to trace data from the input, throught the code, into the template and finally see the data in the sample output files.
+You should be able to read the input, look at the conversion code, look at the *.erb templates, look at the output and be able to trace data from the input, through the code, into the template, and finally see the data in the sample output files.
 A complete understanding of then crosswalk requires all 4 files, however, certain tasks only require you to look at one or two files.